 Step 1: Empty and Inspect

 Remove all cards, cash, and receipts.
 Open every compartment.
-Now inspect the wallet under good light, look for surface dirt, oil buildup from hands, or any areas where the scales appear dry or beginning to lift.
+Check the wallet under good light for surface dirt, oil buildup from hands, or any areas where the scales appear dry or begin to lift.

-This inspection tells you what you’re dealing with: surface dust, embedded grime, or a piece that needs conditioning more than cleaning.
+This inspection helps identify whether you’re dealing with surface dust, embedded grime, or a piece that needs conditioning more than cleaning.

 Step 2: Dry Dust First

-Before introducing any moisture, remove surface dust and lint with a dry soft cloth, working gently in the direction of the scales.
-This prevents you from grinding abrasive particles into the skin during wet cleaning.
+Before using any moisture, remove surface dust and lint with a dry soft cloth, working gently in the direction of the scales.
+This prevents abrasive particles from grinding into the skin during wet cleaning.

-Use a very soft brush for the crevices between scales, debris accumulates there and can hold moisture against the leather if left untreated.
+Use a very soft brush for the crevices between scales, as debris can accumulate there and hold moisture against the leather if left untreated.

 Step 3: Spot Clean with Distilled Water

-Dampen a corner of your microfiber cloth with distilled water, it should be barely moist, not wet.
-Gently dab at any visible marks or stains.
+Dampen a corner of your microfiber cloth with distilled water.
+It should be barely moist, not wet.
+Gently dab any visible marks or stains.
 Do not rub.
 Dabbing lifts the dirt; rubbing pushes it deeper.

-For ink stains or pen marks, distilled water alone is unlikely to work.
+For ink stains or pen marks, distilled water alone may not work.
 Use a specialist leather cleaner applied sparingly to a cotton swab and work at the stain from the outside in.

 Step 4: Apply the Leather Cleaner